 Food assistance to families affected by ongoing Pandemic in Upper Dolpo

-The loss of income sources and the elimination of trade opportunities due to border closures are now causing massive food shortages in high mountain regions such as Dolpo.
+The consequences of the months-long lockdown in 2020 pose enormous challenges, especially for marginalized groups of Nepalese society (elderly people, people with disabilities and single parents, etc.).
+The loss of income sources and the elimination of trade opportunities due to border closures are leading to massive food shortages in high mountain regions such as the Dolpo.

 Many thanks on behalf of all cooperation partners and helpers for your support in these challenging times!